nuodb/node-nuodb/CONNECTION_POOL.md

 **connectionRetryLimit** | amount of times a pool will attempt to create a connection, default of 5 is used if no argument is provided.
 **id** | optional argument to give the pool an id.
 As default the pool will be provided the “new Date().getTime()” at the time of its creation as its id.
 **skipCheckLivelinessOnRelease** | turns off liveliness checks on connections when they are released back to the pool, which is different than the checkTime that is used for aging purposes.
 The default is false, meaning we will perform a liveliness check when a connection is returned to the pool.
 **livelinessCheck** | indicates the type of liveliness check to be performed.
-By default, the value is set to "query", which means a query to test the connection.
+By default, the value is set to "query", which means a query is used to test the connection.
 If set to any value (quoted string) other than "query", it will only look to see if the NuoDB API isConnected returns true and we have not trapped a connection related exception previously.